Fwd: USDA Releases Sec. 9006 NOFA

 AUDIO PARTICIPANT ACCESS

-security reasons, the passcode and the leader's name will be required to
+For security reasons, the passcode and the leader's name will be required to join your call.

 NET CONFERENCING PARTICIPANT ACCESS INFORMATION

 CONFERENCE NUMBER: PG5446315

 AUDIENCE PASSCODE: 9006